 The NIV translation uses "sacrifice of atonement" in place of "propitiation" in verse 25 of Romans 3.
 In this case, God provides a sacrifice for mankind, instead of man providing one, in order to restore the relationship that existed before sin.
 Adam and Eve's disobedience cut off the human race from their Creator.
 Since then we have all been born into a sinful, fallen world, and have sinned ourselves (Romans 5:12).

 There is, however, a bigger picture that must be considered when we analyze what does atonement mean and the Old Testament Holy day that centers around its fulfillment (commonly called Yom Kippur, Leviticus 16, 23:26 - 32, Numbers 29:7 - 11).

 The atoning is only effectively applied to the whole world when it repents and is no longer influenced by Satan, who is represented by the Azazel goat sent into the wilderness (Leviticus 16:8, 10, 20 - 22, 26).
 This goat represents God holding the devil responsible for his part in actively deceiving all humans to sin.

-Just as physical Israel depended on the high priest to make atonement for his nation on Yom Kippur, the whole world will depend on Jesus as high priest and as coming King to effectively atone for the whole world's sins by removing Satan and by establishing His kingdom on earth that will rule from Jerusalem (See Revelation 5:10, 11:15, 20:1 - 4).
+Just as physical Israel depended on the high priest to make atonement for his nation on Yom Kippur, the world will depend on Jesus as high priest and as coming King to effectively atone for its sins by removing Satan and establishing His kingdom on earth (See Revelation 5:10, 11:15, 20:1 - 4).
 Therefore, the general application of his sacrifice will only occur after His return.
 Until then, only a relatively few true Christians will receive the full benefits of his sacrifice (cf. John 6:44, 65, Matthew 13:11 - 16).